fabianlien/p1-beer-styles/README.md

 # https://fabianlien.github.io/p1-beer-styles/
 The world of beer today is big and often intimidating.
 This style guide aims to help people gain some basic knowledge about both fundamental and trendy beer styles.
 There are already plenty of style guides targeting home-brewers and craft beer enthusiasts, the target users for this website are primarily those who want a quick and easy way to learn the basics of beer in order to gain some confidence when ordering that Imperial New England Style IPA or Irish Dry Stout.

-The information displayed strives to have intuitive navigation and be easily digestible through layout and style.
+The information displayed strives to have intuitive navigation and easily digestible content through layout and style.
 The idea is that users will be able to return to the site and quickly find information about specific beer styles that they might be curious about.
 The ultimate goal of the website is to further an inclusive and welcoming culture so that more people get a chance to discover the wonderful diversity of beer.

 ## Existing Features
-- **Hero Image and logo** - All 3 pages include a responsive Hero image containing:
+- **Hero Image and logo** - The Hero Image depicts a long row of beer glasses with differnt colors which looks very appealing.
+All 3 pages include a responsive Hero image containing:
   - A responsive text logotype for "BeerStyles" with a dark opaque background to increase visible accessability.
   - The responsive slogan "*Life's short, drink beer discerningly!*" also with a dark opaque background.
   - Note that the text elements are placed relative to the content of the image in order to ensure good visibile accessability.